Takeaways from AP’s interview with Ukraine’s Zelenskyy

 ON BOARD A TRAIN FROM SUMY TO KYIV, Ukraine (AP) — A team of journalists from The Associated Press spent two days traveling by train with Ukrainian President Volodymyr Zelenskyy as he visited the southeastern city of Zaporizhzhia, which still faces regular shelling from Russian forces, and northern towns in the Sumy region that were liberated shortly after the war began a year ago.

-The AP is the first news organization to travel extensively with Zelenskyy since the war began.
+Zelenskyy rarely travels with journalists, and the president’s office said AP’s two-night train trip with him was the most extensive since the war began.
 Here are some takeaways from an interview with Zelenskyy as he returned to Kyiv late Tuesday.

 WESTERN WEAPONS